NjushClinty/se-assignment-5-NjushClinty/README.md

    This is where the extensions are displayed.
         Three dots(top left)
    - Accessing terminals
                       Activity bar
         It is found on the left of Vs code window.
-This is where there icons ; Explorer,search,source extension, run and debug and extensions are found.
+This is where the icons ; Explorer,search,source extension, run and debug and extensions are found.
         Purpose
         - Explorer- accessing folders
         - Search- searching files on your project
         - Source control- accessing terminals
         - Run and debug- it opens a panel to run and debug your work
         - Extensions- Installation of extensions such as Python Side bar
          Found on the right of the activity bar.
 It displays the content of the activity bar i.e. extensions, searches, explorer contents.
                     Editor group
          This is the middle part of the Vs code.
 This is where files are opened in a tab and where you edit them.An important feature in this part include; splitview(open different tabs at the same time)
                     Status bar
          This is the horizontal bar at the bottom of the Vs. It hosts features such as; current file info(Line and column ,spacing) select encoding, language model,notifications,git integration